Heathland Connections

 By working with landowners to enhance, restore, and connect heathland areas, we aim to create a network of wildlife-rich sites that preserves the distinctive character and productive landscape of Surrey.

-The work will make our heathlands more resilient to climate change and other pressures caused by human activity, as well as helping to reduce the financial and human costs of the climate and nature crisis.
+In the longer-term, this work will make our heathlands more resilient to climate change and other pressures caused by human activity, as well as helping to reduce the financial and human costs of the climate and nature crisis.
 It is also an important step towards meeting the government-backed 30by30 goal, which aims to restore and protect 30 per cent of land and sea for nature in the UK and internationally by 2030.

 Heathland Connections Network